Charcoal (art): Hatching

 Hatching is a method in which thin, dark lines are continuously placed parallel to each-other.

 When done with charcoal, it comes out smoother and darker.

 Rubbing

 Rubbing is done by pressing a sheet of paper against a targeted surface, then rubbing charcoal against the paper to create an image of the texture of the surface.

 Blending

 Blending is done to create smooth transitions between darker and lighter areas of a drawing.
 It can also create a shadow effect.
 Two common methods of blending are, using a finger to rub or spread charcoal which has been applied to the paper or the use of paper blending stumps also called a Tortillon.
 Many prefer to use a chamois, which is a soft square piece of leather.

 Lifting (erasing)

 Erasing is often performed with a kneaded rubber eraser.
 This is a malleable eraser that is often claimed to be self-cleaning.
 It can be shaped by kneading it softly with hands, into tips for smaller areas or flipped inside out to clean.
+Other erasing tools that are often used with charcoal are electrical erasers and pencil erasers.